-On the output side, domestic output by activity (QX) is identical to domestic commodity output (QXC).
-Domestically produced commodities are then allocated between the domestic market (QD) and composite export commodities (QE) under the maintained assumption of imperfect transformation.
+On the output side the model allows for multi-product activities.
+Domestic supply of each commodity (QXC) is defined as the aggregation, across activities, of the production of that commodity by activities (QXAC) and domestic output (QX) is defined as the aggregation, across commodities, of the production of commodities by each activity.
+Domestically produced commodities (QXC) are then allocated between the domestic market (QD) and composite export commodities (QE) under the maintained assumption of imperfect transformation.
 Exports are allocated between the different destination regions (QER) under the maintain assumption of imperfect transformation.